 People are constantly determining whether or not you are authentic or just on your best behavior.
-The reason I believe leaders are constantly assessed is because people are looking for the right person to follow.
+The reason I believe leaders are constantly assessed is that people are looking for the right person to follow.
 They’re looking for someone they can learn from because they truly want to be their best.

-Observers are fast paced, high octane learners who not only are learning what you do, but how you do it.
+Observers are fast-paced, high-octane learners who not only are learning what you do but how you do it.
 We must remember that our personal code of conduct, aligned with our values system, is shaping the minds of on-lookers.

 To establish a Code of Conduct and develop a great culture in your organization, it’s not enough for people to follow you because of your position or title.
-That kind of followship is, more often than not, problematic in nature.
+That kind of fellowship is, more often than not, problematic in nature.

 Followers may be uncertain about a leader if that leader has failed to model the Code of Conduct that they expect from others.
-Code of Conduct must be laced with the practiced virtues of integrity, trust worthiness, honesty, compassion, and self-control.
+Code of Conduct must be laced with the practiced virtues of integrity, trustworthiness, honesty, compassion, and self-control.

 Personal Code of Conduct